-Third-party scripts are responsible for most of the modern web usage.
-The “Third Party Web” report analyses over a million websites.
-Patrick Hulce‘s open-source project provides valuable insight into the impact of scripts on website performance.
+Website scripts are responsible for most of web usage.
+The “Third Party Web” project analyses over a million websites.
+Patrick Hulce‘s open-source initiative provides valuable insight into the impact of scripts on website performance.

 The impact of analytic applications will vary depending on what’s being tracked.
-At the same time, the functionality of these services varies and in some
+The functionality of these services varies and in some

 Most of the marketing solutions are well-optimised and have a similar average impact.
-Our favourite, HubSpot, seems to be slightly ahead of the pack at 91ms, while other services average 128-146ms.
+HubSpot and Mailchimp seem to be slightly ahead of the mainstream pack.
+Surprisingly, big names like Sumo and Drift perform well below expectations.

 79% of customers say live chat is their preferred communication channel but only 9% of companies use it.
 If you’re planning to integrate a live chat service with your website, this list can help you narrow down the choices to providers of the best performing scripts.

 We’ve seen a rapid decline in live chat performance since the start of the Third Party Web project, and here are the numbers: